waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Future Agent Ideas
 - **Retreat Advisor Agent:** An agent to analyze party health/status and recommend if a retreat to a Pokémon Center is necessary.
 This will help prevent future reckless decisions.

+## VII.
+Agent Development To-Do
+- Create the 'Retreat Advisor Agent' to help with strategic decisions about when to return to a Pokémon Center.